 Certified Athletic Trainer and team physician are just a couple of examples of careers in the field of sports medicine.
 Other examples of jobs in the field of sports medicine include sports nutritionist and sports chiropractor.
 If sports medicine excites you and you follow through with a career in sports medicine then you might one day be on the field instead of watching from the sidelines.

-Learn about restorative and cosmetic dentistry from the Dentalhealthclinic.ca, our website sponsor.
+Learn about dentures, crowns and oral surgery from the 3 dental offices that make up Impladental.ca, our website sponsor.